nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `TutorEase` and the **Actor** is the `user`, unless specified otherwise)

-**Use Case: UC01 - Add student contact**
+**Use Case: UC01 - Add contact**

 **MSS**:

-1. Tutor keys in required fields to add student contact.
+1. Tutor keys in required fields to add a contact.
-2. TutorEase adds the student contact.
+2. TutorEase adds the contact.
    Use case ends.

 **Extensions**: